cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 Additional hints in the protected header ensure cryptographic agility for the hashing and signing algorithms.
 Hashes and other identifiers are commonly used as hints to discover and distinguish resources.
 Using a hash as an identifier for a resource has the advantage of enabling integrity checking.

-In some applications, such as remote signing procedures, conveyance of hashes instead original payload content reduce transmission time and costs.
+In some applications, such as remote signing procedures, conveyance of hashes instead of original payload content reduces transmission time and costs.

 # Terminology